thomastanck/pysweeper/video_file_format.md

 ## Internals

-The video file is a list of tuples encoded as python literals and then compressedwith zlib.
+The video file is a list of tuples encoded in JSON and then compressed with zlib.
+(The tuples are actually also lists, but we'll use the word tuples throughout this document to denote a command, as opposed to the top level list of commands)

-Python literal encoding and decoding are done using the standard python module 'ast'.
+JSON encoding and decoding are done using the standard python module 'json'.

 Compression is done using the standard python module 'zlib'.